nandhakumar2611/mindx-inventory-docs/docs/invoices/other-actions.md

 - On the detail page ,Click the **Email** option.
 - Review the email details, make any adjustments, and click **Send**.

+!!!
+Tip

+      Before sending an invoice, double-check the details to avoid errors that may delay payments or cause disputes.

 Sending invoices promptly ensures a smooth transaction process and timely payments.

 ## **Download an Invoice as PDF**